Navigating polarised growth amidst economic challenges

 KEY DATA FINDINGS

-Nike retains slim leadership of competitive landscape
+Nike retains lead of fragmented competitive landscape

 Menswear in the United Kingdom